Check the current retention periodsts graph retention get-window

 StackState imposes data retention limits to save storage space and improve performance.
 You can configure the data retention period to provide a balance between the amount of data stored, StackState performance, and data availability.

 By default topology graph data will be retained for 8 days.
 This works in a way that the latest state of topology graph will always be retained; only history older than 8 days will be removed.
-If you want to have this altered, there is a StackState CLI route prepared for it.
-To check what is the current retention period, you can use the following StackState CLI command:
+You can check and alter the configured retention period this using the StackState CLI.

 # Set the configured retention period to 10 dayssts graph retention set-window --window 864000000

 (note that time value is provided in milliseconds - 10 days equals 864000000 milliseconds)

 Please note that by adding more time to the data retention period, the amount of data stored is also going to grow and need more storage space.
 This may also affect the performance of the Views.

 After the new retention window is applied, you can schedule a new removal with this command:

 # Schedule a new removalsts graph retention set-window --schedule-removal